wong-bria/ThreeTrios/README.md

     Assert.assertEquals(expected, view.toString());
   }

-Key components:
+### Key components:
 Some key components are the file readers, model, and view, and controller.

-The controller isn't implemented yet but is the component that will drive the control-flow of our system.
+The controller is the component that will drive the control-flow of our system.
 It will handle interactions between the model, view, and user input/output.
 It also controls the flow of the game by processing commands, updating game states, and creating outputs to be displayed.

 The file readers are driven by the model because they are called in the model's startGame to create a list of cards and a grid of cells to be used in the game respectively.

 The model is driven by the controller since the controller responds to user inputs and makes requests to the model to either update game states or retrieve data.
 The model also drives because when a game state changes, the model notifies the view to update the display.

 The view is driven by the model because when the model changes, the view will update itself to reflect the changes and match the game state in the model.

-Key subcomponents:
+### Key subcomponents:
 In file readers, key subcomponents: ReadCardConfig and ReadGridConfig.
     - ReadCardConfig: the main noun is card.
 It exists to read a card configuration file given by the user.
 It is used to create a list of cards to be played in